 16. Financial Analysis

-Ideal HRMS software can include analytics packages that can gather and assess various degrees of financial data in order to help management with decision-making processes.
+Ideal HRMS software can include analytics packages that can gather and assess various degrees of financial data to help management with decision-making processes.

 D. Onboarding Features